Probing Dynamical Sensitivity of a Non-KAM System Through Out-of-Time-Order Correlators: Model: Kicked harmonic oscillator

 The stochastic webs resemble Arnold's diffusion in systems with more than two degrees of freedom.
 Their thickness is exponentially small in $\epsilon$ \cite{afanasiev1990width}.
-These webs arise from the exteriors of the periodic islands that mainly consist of the separatrices of the KHO.
+These webs arise from the exteriors of the periodic islands and mainly consist of the separatrices of the KHO.
 Any trajectory that sets out on the separatrices will eventually diffuse towards the infinity --- $\langle r_n\rangle\sim \epsilon\sqrt{n}$, where $r_n=\omega\sqrt{P^2+X^2}$ is the distance traversed by an average phase space trajectory after $n$ time steps.
-As a result, the mean energy of the system grows linearly --- $\langle E_n\rangle\sim\epsilon^2 n$.
-The diffusion, however, is suppressed when $R$ takes non-integer values --- $\langle E_n\rangle\sim $ constant.
-Figure \ref{fig:poincare} shows the phase space trajectories of the KHO system for a few randomly chosen initial conditions in the vicinity of $R=4$.
+As a result, the mean energy of the system grows linearly at any finite perturbation --- $\langle E_n\rangle\sim\epsilon^2 n$.
+The diffusion, however, is suppressed for weak perturbations when $R$ takes non-integer values.
+In the latter case, the diffusion coefficient remains close to zero for small perturbations \cite{kells2005quantum}.
+Nevertheless, the differences between the resonances and the non-resonances become less apparent as the perturbation increases.
+Figure \ref{fig:poincare} shows the phase space trajectories of the KHO system for a few randomly chosen initial conditions in the vicinity of $R=4$ for $K=1$.
 The corresponding separatrix equation is given by $v=\pm(u+\pi)+2l\pi$, $l\in\mathbb{Z}$ \cite{afanasiev1990width}.
-The phase space is regular when the system is non-resonant.
+The phase space is regular with distorted circles when the system is non-resonant.
 However, it can be seen from the figure that the trajectories get increasingly deformed as $R$ approaches $4$.
+At $R=4$, the phase space undergoes significant changes due to the creation of period-$4$ orbits.
 Such behavior has applications in the chaotic electron transport in semiconductor superlattices \cite{fromhold2001effects, fromhold2004chaotic}.